rscohn2/data-bench/deployments/kubernetes/40spark/00-README.md

 ### Deploying Apache Spark

-Use the following kubectl commadn to create an Apache Spark master and worker pod from the files in the current directory:
+Use the following kubectl command to create an Apache Spark master and worker pod from the files in the current directory:

 ```